claceio/docs/content/docs/Configuration/security/index.md

 in the config file.
 If the value is undefined or empty, then a random password is generated and is used as the admin password for that server session.
 The password being used is displayed on the stdout of the server startup.
 This will change on every restart.

-To configure a fixed value for the admin user password, use the `password` helper command:
+To configure a value for the admin user password, use the `password` helper command:

 ```bash
 clace password